Awaab's Law Timescales Explained: All Five Statutory Deadlines

 The investigation must be substantive — a genuine assessment of the cause and extent of the hazard, not a superficial walk-through.
 It should be documented, ideally with moisture meter readings, photographs, and identification of the probable root cause (condensation, penetrating damp, rising damp, structural defect, ventilation failure).

-The 5 working day safety works trigger
+The 5 working day safety works completion deadline

 What happens if you miss a deadline